 Try this: Rather than approaching a tough situation like poor performance with a disciplinary mindset, approach it with a coaching style.
 Sit down, hear their side of the story and try to understand what happened.
 They may have misunderstood the request, which led to the breakdown and loss of trust.
 Open, vulnerable discussions help you both re-establish trust, re-open your lines of communication, and develop a stronger foundation going forward.

 4. Play professional matchmaker: a successful team is greater than the sum of its parts, and a successful coach knows how to partner up individual employees who complement each other’s skills and can learn from one another’s weaknesses, strengths, and goals.

-In Gallup’s new breakthrough publication, “It’s the Manager,” they share a list of helpful questions to guide your coaching conversations and to discover and drive your employees’ strengths.
+It isn’t always easy to know what to say as a coach.
+Making use of a set structure like the GROW coaching model and having planned talking points can help.
+In Gallup’s, “It’s the Manager,” they share a list of helpful questions to guide your coaching conversations and to discover and drive your employees’ strengths.

 1. What are your recent successes?